Andrzej Jajszczyk

-Andrzej Bogdan Jajszczyk (born 23 January 1952, Dęblin) is a professor at the AGH University of Science and Technology in Krakow, Poland, and President of the Krakow Branch of the Polish Academy of Sciences.
+Andrzej Bogdan Jajszczyk (born 23 January 1952) is a Polish professor at the AGH University of Science and Technology in Kraków, Poland, and President of the Kraków Branch of the Polish Academy of Sciences.
 From 2011 to 2015 he served as the founding Director of the National Science Center. a Polish research funding agency.
-He graduated from Poznan University of Technology.
+He graduated from Poznań University of Technology.
 He was a visiting professor at the University of Adelaide in Australia, Queen's University in Kingston, Ontario, Canada, and Ecole Nationale Supérieure des Télécommunications de Bretagne, France.

 Life and career

-He was born on 23 January 1952 in Dęblin, Polish People's Republic.
+He was born on 23 January 1952 in Dęblin, Poland.
 He graduated from the Poznań University of Technology in 1974 and obtained a doctoral degree in 1979 and habilitation in 1986.
 His major achievements in the theory of connecting networks include reformulation of Benes's theory of rearrangeable networks, complementing the theory by introducing a new class of repackable networks (with G. Jekel) and proving nonblocking properties of a class of multiconnection networks (with F. K. Hwang).
 He also proposed some new structures of photonic switching networks and networks composed of digital switching matrices.
 He contributed to the theory of network survivability by adding new metrics and proving some important network properties (with P. Cholda).
 His accomplishments include definition of new architectures and protocols for flow-aware networks (with J. Domzal and R. Wojcik).